 Echoing the changes triggered by the UN Convention on the Rights of Persons with Disabilities (CRPD), the adoption of Agenda 2030 and the Sustainable Development Goals (SDGs) emphasised the importance of inclusive development and leaving no one behind.

-WHAT DOES THE DATA SAY?
 The majority of the studies included in the literature review did not provide evidence on the socioeconomic status of people living with deafblindness.
 In all 11 countries covered by the data analysis, households that included persons with deafblindness were more likely to be in the…

 Only three studies included in the literature review, two from the United States and one from Denmark, examined access to work among persons with deafblindness.
 All found barriers to engaging in employment, although sample sizes were small and not representative of the…